sharpertool/tennisblock/README_DOCKER.md

     export COMPOSE_FILE=my-docker-compose.yml

+# Environment Setup

+The compose file uses two environment variables

+    SHARED_BACKUPS
+    LOCAL_BACKUPS

+Copy `example.env` to `.env` and update the values in that file to match your local system.

+When you make changes to that file, you have to 're load' the container like this:

+    docker-compose up -d

+Then you can check the list-backups to see if your values work

+    docker-compose exec postgres list-backups

 # Start your containers!

 Once you have source the godev script, or manually set DOCKER_COMPOSe environment variable, you can